bips-hb/tpc/README.md

 `context.tier` function as whitelists.
 Variables in `context.all` are glocal context variables; as such, they are parents of all other non-context nodes in the graphs (examples are variables encoding batch effect in gene expression data, or 'sex' and 'country' in a cohort study).
 Variables in `context.tier` are tier-specific context variables, which are parents of all non-context nodes in the same tier (e.g. 'calender year' if the tiers encode different years).

+The package also includes a function called `ida_invalid`, which determines possibly valid adjustment sets from a graph that is not valid CPDAG or MPDAG.

 ## Install
 To install and load this package in R from GitHub, make sure that the `devtools` package is installed and run the following commands: